vmprof/vmprof-python/docs/index.rst

 =================

-As most statistical profilers, the core idea is to have a signal handler which periodically inspects and dumps the C stack of the running program: the most frequently executed parts of the code will be dumped more often, and the post-processing and visualization tools have the chance to show the end user usueful info about the behavior of the profiled program.
+As most statistical profilers, the core idea is to have a signal handler which periodically inspects and dumps the stack of the running program: the most frequently executed parts of the code will be dumped more often, and the post-processing and visualization tools have the chance to show the end user usueful info about the behavior of the profiled program.
 This is the very same